USS Marvin Shields: Service history

 On 20 July 1983, the New York Times reported that the Marvin Shields along with seven other vessels in the Carrier Ranger Battle Group left San Diego on Friday, 15 July 1983, and were headed for the West Pacific when they were rerouted and ordered to steam for Central America to conduct training and flight operations in areas off the coasts of Nicaragua, El Salvador, and Honduras as part of major military exercises planned for that summer.

 Besides the Marvin Shields, the battle group was composed of the carrier Ranger, the cruiser Horne, the guided missile destroyer Lynde McCormick, the destroyers Fletcher and Fife, the oiler Wichita, and the support ship Camden.

 Marvin Shields was commissioned 10 April 1971, decommissioned 2 July 1992, and struck 11 January 1995.
-She was subsequently transferred to Mexican Navy and renamed ARM Abasolo.
+She was subsequently transferred to Mexican Navy and renamed ARM Mariano Abasolo.

+The ship was acquired by the Mexican Navy on 29 January 1997 for $7 million and was commissioned 23 November 1998 as ARM Mariano Abasolo (E-51).
+Redesignated F-212 in 2001.

+On 27 April 2022, Abasolo was scuttled 35 nm E of Tuxpan, Veracruz, Mexico at 20°58′5″N 096°43′00″W.